 It's crucial to not only have the right kit on the day, but to ensure it is worn in and tested on a long distance walk to prevent discomfort during the challenge.
-As an example, it is only by wearing a rucksack (complete with your water supplies, clothing, etc.) for a few hours that you'll know if it fits your back properly, or if it is too tight or too low.
-To keep your feet as blister free as possible you need to fully wear in the shoes you are planning on wearing on the walk, whilst also trying out sock combinations and testing their waterproof ness'!
+As an example, it is only by wearing a rucksack (complete with your water supplies, clothing, etc.) for a few hours that you'll know if it fits your back properly, or if it is too tight/low on your back.
+To keep your feet as blister free as possible you need to fully wear in the shoes you are planning on wearing on the walk, and try out sock combinations and testing their waterproof'ness'!